Adalab/modulo-3-evaluacion-intermedia-LaiaRuizM/README.md

 # MODULE 3 | REACT - INTERMEDIATE EVALUATION EXERCISE

 - Hi there people! 👋🏻
-- My name is Laia Ruiz Martínez and this is my Intermediate evalution exercise.
+- My name is Laia Ruiz Martínez and this is my Intermediate evaluation exercise.

 ## 🛠 | Tools and programming languages: